 Previous works, however, focused on the so-called "open lagoon", composed of the principal islands and water bodies (Newton et al. 2018; la Notte et al. 2017; Rova et al. 2015; D'alpaos and D'alpaos 2021; Rova et al. 2019; Rova et al. 2022).
 Until now, no data have been gathered about the possible contribution to ESs by some confined, man-managed areas along the lagoon edges, called in Italian "valli da pesca".
-These areas, being considered Heavily Modified Water Bodies (HMWB) under the Water Framework Directive (European Commission 2000), are located at the interface between the land and the lagoon water and are almost completely closed, covering a total surface of approximately 97 km.
+These areas, considered as Heavily Modified Water Bodies (HMWB) under the Water Framework Directive (European Commission 2000), are located at the interface between the land and the lagoon water and are almost completely closed, covering a total surface of approximately 97 km2.

-66 Like other similar environments in other coastal lagoons of the Northern Adriatic, the valli da pesca were 67 established during the XIV Century as aquaculture facilities, where temporary boundaries were conceived to 68 entrap fish without affecting water flows.
+68 Like other similar environments in other coastal lagoons of the Northern Adriatic, the valli da pesca were 69 established during the XIV Century as aquaculture facilities, where temporary boundaries were conceived to 70 entrap fish without affecting water flows.
 Over time, the valli da pesca have been progressively isolated from the lagoon with permanent embankments.
-Nowadays, they are used especially for fish farming and waterfowl 69 70 hunting and depend almost completely on human intervention for functioning, in terms of freshwater and 71 brackish water supply, as well as for the maintenance of morphological features, resulting in an ecosystem that 72 can be considered like an "artificial ecosystem".
-Quite paradoxically, the valli da pesca, due to their private 73 management regime, have conserved typical elements of transitional ecosystems that the lagoon itself has 74 instead progressively lost.
-Consequently, it is legit to ask whether these environments, while including and 75 preserving brackish water basins, freshwater lakes, and saltmarshes, could act as important conservation 76 areas, while providing ESs for the lagoon social-ecological system.
+Nowadays they are used especially for fish farming and waterfowl 71 72 hunting, and depend almost completely on human intervention for functioning, in terms of freshwater and 73 brackish water supply, as well as for the maintenance of morphological features, resulting in an ecosystem that 74 can be considered like an "artificial ecosystem".
+Quite paradoxically, the valli da pesca, due to their private 75 management regime, have conserved typical elements of transitional ecosystems that the lagoon itself has instead progressively lost.
+Consequently, it is legit to ask whether these environments, while including and 76 77 preserving brackish water basins, freshwater lakes, and saltmarshes, could act as important conservation 78 areas, while providing ESs for the lagoon social-ecological system.